 However, fossils belonging to a new species of gorgonopsian were recently discovered in the South African Karoo Basin by co-author Jennifer Botha and her team, who is currently the Director of GENUS Centre of Excellence in Palaeosciences and a professor at the Evolutionary Studies Institute, University of the Witwatersrand, Johannesburg, South Africa.
 The new species, Inostrancevia africana, is remarkably similar to a Russian gorgonopsian known as Inostrancevia alexandri.
 Although all gorgonopsians were thought to have gone extinct by this stage, the new discovery shows that the open niche of top predators was taken by Inostrancevia, even if for a moment.

 The reign of Inostrancevia in Africa was short-lived; relatively soon after its arrival, it went extinct and was itself replaced as a top predator by other groups of land vertebrates in rapid succession.
-This turnover demonstrates the dynamic nature of ecosystems during periods of mass extinction, where new species quickly rise to prominence only to be replaced themselves.
+This turnover demonstrates ecosystems’ dynamic nature during mass extinction periods, where new species quickly rise to prominence only to be replaced.

 “The South African Karoo Basin continues to produce critical data for understanding the most catastrophic mass extinction in Earth’s history,” said Jennifer Botha, “The fieldwork that resulted in the discovery of this new species is part of a long-term project to examine the effects of this extinction on the biodiversity, biology and ecology of vertebrates living during this very difficult time”.

 The discovery of Inostrancevia africana, a sabre-toothed predator from the Permian-Triassic mass extinction, provides significant insights into Earth’s deadliest extinction event.
 By examining ancient ecosystems and the vulnerability of top predators, scientists can better understand the consequences of severe environmental changes.
-This finding reminds us of the importance of preserving biodiversity and taking proactive measures to protect our planet from the threats it faces today.
+This finding reminds us of the importance of preserving biodiversity and taking proactive measures to protect our planet from today’s threats.